yooyoungwoo7/ADAF_Library/docs/source/index.rst

 ============

-ADAF_Library is a Python library for solving systems of ordinary differential equations (ODEs) using an ADA-F (Adaptive Decomposition Approach–Fourier/Feature) + PINN-style workflow.
+ADAF_Library is a Python library for solving systems of ordinary differential equations (ODEs) with an ADA-F sequential PINN-style solver workflow.
-This documentation provides installation, quickstart examples, and API reference.

 .. note::